 We are filling the Pool up with FISH!

-In August 2018 Wollondilly Leisure Centre teamed up to help raise funds for “Our Community Pantry” at Bargo.
+Back again for 2019, Wollondilly Leisure Centre is teaming up to help raise funds for “Our Community Pantry” at Bargo.
 Our first “FiSHiN Wollondilly” was a great success with over 2000 people coming along to try their luck and help the junior members of their families catch a fish.
-Held over 2 weekends, the event helped fundraise for Our Community Pantry.
-The goal being to help purchase a cool room for the pantry so they can expand their service, store more meals and eventually open during an evening.
+2019’s event will be on the 3rd & 4th August and also the following weekend 10th and 11th August.

 How it Works on the Day